Denise Moussa

 91058 Erlangen

 I am a PhD candidate in the multimedia security group since February 2021.
-My general fields of research include deep learning, image forensics and audio forensics.
+My research focus is on audio forensics, image forensics and deep learning.

 Recent projects